MonoNeon: Career

-July 7, 2018, MonoNeon played a show with Joe Russo and Eric Krasno billed as (nO*sO*nO*).
+On July 7, 2018, MonoNeon played a show with Joe Russo and Eric Krasno billed as (nO*sO*nO*).
 While the three musicians have played together on many occasions in various other supergroup formations, this marked the first performance as a dedicated trio under this moniker.
 For most of the two-set performance, surprise guest keyboardist Peter Levin (Gregg Allman Band) played on several numbers.
 Relying heavily on improvisation, (nO*sO*nO*) dug deep into the funk, jazz, and psychedelic rock catalogs.
 Covers of Jimi Hendrix's “Manic Depression”, The Beatles‘ “Get Back”, Billy Cobham's “Stratus”, and John Scofield's “Hottentot”, appeared throughout the free-flowing jams and captivated the audience with their supersonic chemistry.

+In 2021, MonoNeon teamed up with Davy Nathan and released "Supermane", a full-length album featuring 8 tracks.
+The track "Done with the B-S", a duet with MonoNeon and Ledisi was featured in Rolling Stone magazine.
+The album was produced, written and recorded by MonoNeon and Davy Nathan in Nathan's home studio in Los Angeles.
+They describe the album as a step outside of the vocal comfort zone of MonoNeon.

+MonoNeon was nominated for a Grammy in 2021 for his bass work on Jacob Collier’s album Djesse Vol. 3, on the song "In My Bones".
+Djesse Vol. 3 was nominated for Album of the Year.

-For the 65th Grammys MonoNeon has been Grammy nominated for his work on Cory Henry's album, "Operation Funk" (Best Progressive R&B Album nomination).
+For the 65th Grammys MonoNeon was Grammy nominated for his work on Cory Henry's album, "Operation Funk" (Best Progressive R&B Album nomination).
 MonoNeon is one of the writers, guitarist and bassist on the songs "Ecstasy" and "The Line".

+For 68th Grammys MonoNeon was nominated for his bass work on Eric Gales' album "A Tribute to LJK" (nominated for Best Contemporary Blues Album).

+In 2024, he performed at the Black Music Honors award show in a tribute to Bootsy Collins.